clarify/pyclarify/docs/source/user/quickstart.rst

 To get the data from an item, you must first have an integration with reading access.
 Once reading access is enabled, use the :py:meth:`~pyclarify.client.APIClient.select_items` method.

 Step 1: Create the params dictionary.
-Click `here ~pyclarify.client.APIClient.select_items.params`__ for more information.
+For more information see :py:meth:`~pyclarify.client.APIClient.select_items.params` .

 Step 2: Call the :py:meth:`~pyclarify.client.APIClient.select_items` method.